-While SAP AIF has a local monitoring tool integrated, the messages send through SAP AIF can be monitored also with Focused Run to provide a centralized monitoring for all interface types and all systems in the SAP landscape.
+While SAP AIF has a local monitoring tool integrated, the messages sent through SAP AIF can be monitored also with SAP Focused Run to provide a centralized monitoring for all interface types and all systems in the SAP landscape.

 FRUN 2.0 Feature Pack 01

 S/4HANA running on SAP Basis 7.54 and SAP_ABA 75E or higher

 The formerly used ABAP add-on for SAP AIF in SAP ABAP systems with SAP Basis < 7.50 is not supported by SAP Focused Run.